bigbird023/bigbird023.github.io/knowledge/secdevops/cicd/cicd-pattern.md

 ---
 layout: default
 title: CI/CD Pattern — Separate CI and CD with a Trigger
-permalink: git pus
+permalink: /knowledge/secdevops/cicd/cicd-pattern
 ---

 # CI/CD Pattern: Keep CI and CD separate, bridge with triggers

 <img class="pattern-img" src="/assets/img/CICD-pattern.svg" alt="CI/CD pattern" />

-A recommended pattern is to separate Continuous Integration (CI) from Continuous Delivery/Deployment (CD) and use an explicit "trigger" as the hand-off.
+A recommended pattern is to separate Continuous Integration (CI) from Continuous Delivery/Deployment (CD) and use an explicit "trigger(s)" as the hand-off.
 This makes pipelines more auditable, simplifies security boundaries, and enables flexible promotion workflows across environments.

 ## Roles: CI vs CD